isaiapedro/churn-prediction/README.md

 ## Conclusion

 Thanks for reading up until here.
-I had a ton of fun doing this notebook and got a lot of useful insights on Convolution and how to setup a Neural Network with three hidden layers that acts like filters.
+I had a ton of fun doing this notebook and got a lot of useful insights on Unbalanced data and how to work with Streamlit applications.

 If you want to see more Kaggle solutions, see the Flower Classification Problem or go to my github page.
 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/isaiapedro/) or my [Webpage](https://github.com/isaiapedro/Portfolio-Website).